foooooooooooooooooooooooooootw/foooooooooooooooooooooooooootw/README.md

 - ⚡ Fun fact: ...
 -->

-### Singapore Management University Master's class of 2023
+### Singapore Management University Master of IT in Business Fintech & Analytics (MITB-FTA)

 I have experience in:
 - Web development (HTML/CSS/JS)